wartman/panels/readme.md

 Documentation
 -------------

 > Note: These docs are still a work in progress, here more so I remember what everything does than anything else.
-In addition, they currently assume you have some familiarity with programming and CLI ("Command Line Interface") programs.
+In addition, they currently assume you have some familiarity with programming and CLI (Command Line Interface) programs.
 Hopefully as Panels gets better this will improve!

 Panels' syntax is designed to be simple, readable and straightforward.